cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 ***** Linking MC paths - this may take a few minutes ******
 *** Reducing DL0 to DL1 data - this can take many hours ***
 Process name: yourprojectnameCrabTeste
-To check the jobs submited to the cluster, type: squeue -n yourprojectnameCrabTeste
+To check the jobs submitted to the cluster, type: squeue -n yourprojectnameCrabTeste
 ```
 Note that this script can be run as
 > $ python setting_up_config_and_dir.py --partial-analysis onlyMAGIC